 Driving Tips for Iceland?

 In terms of rental cars, you certainly don’t need a “superjeep” or large SUV, but I would recommend something with 4-wheel drive and winter tires.
+You can compare rental car prices here and here to find the best price.
 We had a rental car from Hertz Iceland that was a 4-wheel drive car with a GPS and winter studded tires.
 We would highly recommend the same as although the main roads on this itinerary are kept cleared, you are still likely to encounter some snow or ice on the road during your trip and it always good to be prepared.
 We drove through a short snow storm at the end of our trip and were happy to have a 4WD car with studded tires.

 When looking up locations, the English spellings (or any language spellings) of Icelandic words often vary.
 This can be particularly trying when trying to type places into a GPS or Google Maps but just be patient and you should be able to find it.
 Some quick tips is that generally the following is true: æ = ae, ð = d, and Þ = th.
 Also note that like in many countries, there are sometimes more than one town or attraction with the same (or similar) names so do double-check that your GPS is sending you the right direction before setting out.